 Join us in honoring iSchool Faculty Emeriti, retired faculty members who have been honored upon retirement for their past and expected future contributions to Syracuse University and to their fields of study.

 Bob's interests are the management of information technology-enabled change, strategic application of information technology, the evolution of information infrastructures and the societal implications of information technology.
 He was a Visiting Research Associate at the MIT Sloan School of Management, where he is engaged in research activities at MIT's Center for Information Systems Research, and Management in the 90's Program.
 Bob also has a consulting practice in strategic management of information technology.
 He retired at the end of 1988 from Xerox where he was a manager of Strategic Planning for the Corporation's Information Systems function.
 Bob had been with Xerox since 1971, during which time he held positions in all facets of information systems management.

 Susan Monica Bonzi

 Susan's research interests center on bibliometric, image retrieval, and linguistics applications in information science.
-She teaches in the area of information presentation and computer programming. ;If you would like to speak with her regarding the courses she teaches, she can be contacted at the above address and phone.
+She teaches in the area of information presentation and computer programming.
 Susan received her Ph.D. in Library and Information Science from the University of Illinois at Urbana-Champaign.